jmiramont/benchmarks-detection-denoising/README.md

 Finally, **you have to move the file** with all the modifications to the folder [/src/methods](./src/methods).
 We suggest to change the name of the file, but **the file's name must start with ```method_``` to be recognizable**.

-### Adding your method's dependencies with Poetry
+### Adding your method's dependencies with ```poetry```

 Your method might need particular modules as dependencies that are not currently listed in the dependencies of the default benchmark.
-You can add them using [Poetry](https://python-poetry.org/docs/), a tool for dependency management and packaging in python.
-First install poetry following the steps described [here](https://python-poetry.org/docs/#installation).
+You can add them using [```poetry```](https://python-poetry.org/docs/), a tool for dependency management and packaging in python.
+First install ```poetry``` following the steps described [here](https://python-poetry.org/docs/#installation).
 Once you're done with this, open a terminal in the directory where you clone the benchmark (or use the console in your preferred IDE) and make poetry create a virtual environment and install all the current dependencies of the benchmark:

 ```bash
 poetry install